 But how can they buy from you if they don’t know you?

-Below are a few keys to using photography to elevate your brand into a powerful, influential and credible leader in the marketplace.
+Below are a few keys to using photography to elevate your brand into a powerful, influential, and credible leader in the marketplace.

 Your brand aesthetic is a set of visual “rules” your brand should follow to communicate the look and feel of your imagery.
 Your brand aesthetic coincides with your graphic design and the mood your brand story evokes.
 When creating your brand keep in mind the part your visuals will play in the overall message of your brand.
 Below, I’ve highlighted some popular Instagram aesthetics to give you an example of how your visuals play a role in communicating your brand message.
 Think about what kind of brands might choose each aesthetic and how powerful their messaging would be when paired with their visuals.

 Whether you are rebranding an existing business or building your brand from the ground up, you will need to plan for the photography your business needs.
-Consult with your design team or brand stylist to determine the kinds of photography you need and how it will be used to compliment your online presence.
+Consult with your design team or brand stylist to determine the kinds of photography you need and how it will be used to complement your online presence.
 Waiting until you are ready to launch could impact your launch times, especially when you realize that the images you have now don’t fit your website or marketing designs.
 Working with a professional photography and graphic design team will allow you to plan your photography to fit your needs seamlessly, letting you do the things you do best, like serving your clients.

 Every element of your marketing should have professional, quality, imagery attached to it.
 Some brands prefer styled stock photography and some prefer a more personal approach, like lifestyle or personal brand photography.
 Decide which style works best for your campaign and keep it cohesive across each platform.
 Making sure your campaign photography is “on-brand” with the overall aesthetic of your brand is key.

 Your imagery, just like everything in your brand arsenal, should reflect the value you place on your brand as a whole.
-You can get by for a while on sub-par imagery, but as your brand grows, that imagery will begin to effect your brand value negatively.
+You can get by for a while on sub-par imagery, but as your brand grows, that imagery will begin to affect your brand value negatively.
 The expense of your brand photographer can be written off on your taxes, just like every other investment you make and it should be considered as part of your budget when you rebrand or create your brand from the ground up.

 Most importantly, know what you don’t know.
 With powerful image recording devices at our fingertips, it is easier than ever to create compelling imagery ourselves.
 And I encourage it.
 But just like any other skill, it takes time and energy to master.
 If creating your own imagery is something you dread doing or you just don’t have time, don’t be afraid to outsource it to someone like me.
 Just because you can do something yourself, doesn’t mean you should.